next-mad-hatter/rstsp/README.md

    ```
            ./bin/build.sh
    ```
-   requires a working `mlton` installation.
+   requires a working `mlton` installation (as well as a Bourne-Shell compatible interpreter).
    Built executables and libraries will be put into `./src/rstsp/build/`.

    Building mingw binaries requires a suitable (i.e. featuring gmp) cross-compiler environment.

-   If you don't have `exuberant-ctags` installed, simply ignore the ctags error message.
+   If you don't have `exuberant-ctags` installed, you can simply ignore the ctags error message.

    For more details, see `./src/rstsp/build_*.sh` and `./src/rstsp/README.md`.